Plan virtual networks

 Virtual networks

 A virtual network is a virtual, isolated portion of the Azure public network.
 Each virtual network is dedicated to your subscription.
-Things to consider when deciding whether to create one virtual network, or multiple virtual networks in a subscription:
+When you decide whether to create one virtual network or multiple virtual networks in a subscription, consider the following points:

-• Do you want to connect the virtual network to another virtual network or on-premises network?
-You may choose to connect some virtual networks to each other or on-premises networks, but not others.
-For more information, see connectivity.
-Each virtual network that you connect to another virtual network, or on-premises network, must have a unique address space.
+- Do you want to connect the virtual network to another virtual network or on-premises network?
+You might decide to connect some virtual networks to each other or on-premises networks, but not to others.
+For more information, see Connectivity.
+Each virtual network that you connect to another virtual network or on-premises network must have a unique address space.
 Each virtual network has one or more public or private address ranges assigned to its address space.
 An address range is specified in classless internet domain routing (CIDR) format, such as 10.0.0.0/16.
 Learn more about address ranges for virtual networks.

-• Do you have any organizational administration requirements for resources in different virtual networks?
-If so, you might separate resources into separate virtual network to simplify permission assignment to individuals in your organization or to assign different policies to different virtual networks.
+- Do you have any organizational administration requirements for resources in different virtual networks?
+If so, you might separate resources into separate virtual networks to simplify permission assignment to individuals in your organization or to assign different policies to different virtual networks.

-• When you deploy some Azure service resources into a virtual network, they create their own virtual network.
-To determine whether an Azure service creates its own virtual network, see information for each Azure service that can be deployed into a virtual network.
+- Do you have requirements for resources that can create their own virtual network?
+When you deploy some Azure service resources into a virtual network, they create their own virtual network.
+To determine whether an Azure service creates its own virtual network, see information for each Azure service that you can deploy into a virtual network.

 Subnets

-A virtual network can be segmented into one or more subnets up to the limits.
-Things to consider when deciding whether to create one subnet, or multiple virtual networks in a subscription:
+You can segment a virtual network into one or more subnets up to the limits.
+When you decide whether to create one subnet or multiple virtual networks in a subscription, consider the following points:

-• Each subnet must have a unique address range, specified in CIDR format, within the address space of the virtual network.
-The address range cannot overlap with other subnets in the virtual network.
+- Have a unique address range for each subnet, specified in CIDR format, within the address space of the virtual network.
+The address range can't overlap with other subnets in the virtual network.

-• If you plan to deploy some Azure service resources into a virtual network, they may require, or create, their own subnet, so there must be enough unallocated space for them to do so.
-To determine whether an Azure service creates its own subnet, see information for each Azure service that can be deployed into a virtual network.
-For example, if you connect a virtual network to an on-premises network using an Azure VPN Gateway, the virtual network must have a dedicated subnet for the gateway.
+- Be aware that if you plan to deploy some Azure service resources into a virtual network, they might require, or create, their own subnet.
+There must be enough unallocated space for them to do so.
+To determine whether an Azure service creates its own subnet, see information for each Azure service that you can deploy into a virtual network.
+For example, if you connect a virtual network to an on-premises network by using an Azure VPN gateway, the virtual network must have a dedicated subnet for the gateway.
 Learn more about gateway subnets.

-• Azure routes network traffic between all subnets in a virtual network, by default.
-You can override Azure's default routing to prevent Azure routing between subnets, or to route traffic between subnets through a network virtual appliance, for example.
-If you require that traffic between resources in the same virtual network flow through a network virtual appliance (NVA), deploy the resources to different subnets.
-Learn more in security.
+- Override default routing for network traffic between all subnets in a virtual network.
+You want to prevent Azure routing between subnets or to route traffic between subnets through a network virtual appliance, for example.
+If you require that traffic between resources in the same virtual network flows through a network virtual appliance (NVA), deploy the resources to different subnets.
+Learn more in Security.

-• You can limit access to Azure resources such as an Azure storage account or Azure SQL Database, to specific subnets with a virtual network service endpoint.
-Further, you can deny access to the resources from the internet.
-You may create multiple subnets, and enable a service endpoint for some subnets, but not others.
-Learn more about service endpoints, and the Azure resources you can enable them for.
+- Limit access to Azure resources, such as an Azure Storage account or Azure SQL Database, to specific subnets with a virtual network service endpoint.
+You can also deny access to the resources from the internet.
+You can create multiple subnets and enable a service endpoint for some subnets, but not others.
+Learn more about service endpoints and the Azure resources for which you can enable them.

 Security